Honorable Bruce A. Lehman

 He served as senior Washington lobbyist and political advisor for New York City cultural organizations, including Guggenheim Museum, American Ballet Theatre, World Monuments Fund.
 He has appeared as a commentator on Los Angeles television and radio, and he continues to informally assist many national and local political candidates.
 In the 1990s, Mr. Reidy was president of the Health Policy and Research Foundation of California, a non-profit charity, founded in 1986, with a mandate to promote government policy actions during the expanding public health crisis of HIV/AIDS.
 During the 1980s, Mr. Reidy worked in Washington DC, managing political programs and raising funds as under two chairmen of the Democratic National Committee.
 He directed finance projects for political campaigns for U.S. President and for U.S. Senate and House of Representatives, and he advised dozens of candidates at national, state and local levels.
 Earlier, he worked at a Washington trade group representing employee-owned companies and firms financed by employee leveraged buy-outs.

-A graduate in economics of the University of Notre Dame, Mr. Reidy has also studied and worked in Mexico City, Boston and New York.
-He worked through his school years in radio broadcasting as an on-air announcer, news writer and engineer.
+A graduate in economics from the University of Notre Dame, Mr. Reidy has also studied and worked in Mexico City, Boston, and New York.
+He worked through his school years in radio broadcasting as an on-air announcer, news writer, and engineer.
 He grew up as an all-purpose assistant in his father’s retail stores in western New York State.

 Stetson is a career Foreign Service officer in the U.S. State Department.
 He is currently serving as Political Officer and Alternate Permanent Representative to the United States Mission to United Nations Agencies in Rome, where he supports the ambassador as the primary interlocutor for three International Organizations: The International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM), The International Institute for the Unification of Private Law (UNIDROIT), and The International Development Law Organization (IDLO).
 Prior to arriving in Rome, Stetson served in Afghanistan as the Task Force Senior Civilian Representative, where he was the State Department’s sole representative for Ghazni province, overseeing and coordinating development, governance, and political activities for Coalition Forces.
 His previous diplomatic posts include Tajikistan and India.
 Prior to joining the Foreign Service, Stetson was the Executive Director of IIPI for four years during its initial growth and development.
 Prior to working with IIPI, he was a Peace Corps volunteer in Russia where he taught economics and marketing courses and developed several English and cultural programs.
 Following his Peace Corps service, Stetson worked in Saratov with the Eurasia Foundation, a USAID-funded non-profit development organization, to develop and implement rule-of-law and civil society programs.